 If a bull gores a man or woman to death, the bull is to be stoned to death, and its meat must not be eaten.
 But the owner of the bull will not be held responsible.
 If, however, the bull has had the habit of goring and the owner has been warned but has not kept it penned up and it kills a man or woman, the bull is to be stoned and its owner also is to be put to death.
 However, if payment is demanded, the owner may redeem his life by the payment of whatever is demanded.
 This law also applies if the bull gores a son or daughter.
 If the bull gores a male or female slave, the owner must pay thirty shekels of silver to the master of the slave, and the bull is to be stoned to death.
 (Exodus 21:28-32 NIV)

-In Isaiah 14, the Bible promises a future in which God’s people will make permanent captives of all other groups on Earth.
+In Isaiah 14, the Bible promises a future in which God’s people will make permanent slaves of all other groups on Earth.
 It originates as a prophecy of revenge on a neighboring empire, but expands to oppress the rest of humanity.
 Many study bibles and commentaries have titled this section of Isaiah as something like “Israel’s Taunt Against Babylon” because the text includes a Jewish song of mockery and retribution against their former masters.
-In verses 1-2, the lines just before the song, it foretells that the Jews will make slaves of all other nations, not just the Babylonians that held them in captivity for about half of the 6th century BCE:
+In verses 1-2, the lines just before the song, it foretells that the Jews will make slaves of all other nations, not just the Babylonians that held thousands of Jews in exile for about half of the 6th century BCE:

 But the Lord will have compassion on Jacob and will again choose Israel, and will set them in their own land; and aliens will join them and attach themselves to the house of Jacob.
 And the nations will take them and bring them to their place, and the house of Israel will possess the nations as male and female slaves in the Lord’s land; they will take captive those who were their captors, and rule over those who oppressed them.
 (Isaiah 14:1-2 NRSV)